Minimum unit pricing explainer

 - On average, weekly purchases of alcohol were reduced by 9.5g per adult per household

 - Households with lower income showed the biggest reductions in alcohol purchases (by grams)

 - Weekly spending on alcohol per household increased by only 0.61p3.

 It is intended that minimum unit pricing, when enacted alongside other interventions such as those in the Public Health Alcohol Act 2018 as well as comprehensive education and awareness programmes, will reduce alcohol-related harm in Ireland4.
 Our mission is to prevent and reduce the misuse of alcohol, and Drinkaware supports public health initiatives that will assist in achieving this important mission.

 This webpage will be updated regularly as needed.
-If you have a question about minimum unit pricing, please email email@example.com.
+If you have a question, please email email@example.com.

 Public Health Alcohol Act 2018 https: http://www.irishstatutebook.ie/eli/2018/act/24/enacted/en/print.html

 HRB Alcohol Overview Series 11.
 2021: https://www.hrb.ie/fileadmin/2._Plugin_related_files/Publications/2021_publications/2021_HIE/Evidence_Centre/HRB_Alcohol_Overview_Series_11.pdf

 To calculate the minimum unit price, taken from the Public Health Alcohol Act 2018: Mls X %ABV X 0.789 /100 X 0.10 = Price